 1. How do I determine if my construction project is subject to WUI requirements?

 Computer-accessed maps of the fire-hazard severity zones known as State Responsibility Areas (SRA) and the Local Responsibility Areas (LRA) are available at the Zoning counter in the Planning Department.
 Counter technicians can assist in determining if your project is within the SRA or LRA Zones.
 These maps are also available through the County's GIS Mapping Application.
 Enter your Assessor's Parcel Number in the 'value' box.
 Click "Find it".
 Click the "Hazards and GeoPhysical" tab at the bottom of the page.
+The WUI requirements only apply to projects in SRA areas.

 Note: The Assessors Parcel Number (APN) of the project will be necessary to locate the relevant information.